-As human being we have a simultaneously estranged and yet curiously intimate relationship with time.
+As human beings we have a simultaneously estranged and yet curiously intimate relationship with time.
 We live in it and with it at all times and yet it is something that we can find strange, bothersome, boring, agonising or even terrifying.
 When we feel anxious about the past, it can seem very real.
-When we worry about our future, it can seem like time can seem tyrannical.
+When we worry about our future, time can seem tyrannical.
 We know what it’s like for time to feel like it is dragging when we are feeling bored, flying when we are having fun or bearing down on us, when we have an imminent deadline.

-An ordinary human has no appreciation of time as it really is: this eternal moment, in which all things happen and have happened.
+As a human, I have no appreciation of time as it really is – an eternal moment, in which all things happen.
 This moment does not flow.
 It simply just is.

 Being feeling beings, living in industrialised societies we are doubly blind to what time actually is.
 From a young age, we are socially conditioned to accept a standardised and convention based notion of time, as being one where a thin sliver of the present hurriedly becomes the past, thus fulfilling or destroying our hopes and dreams for the future.
 There are years, days, hours, minutes and seconds.
 Time, has been illusorily ‘domesticated’ in this way to facilitate production and synchronize schedules around the world.